 This project represents a new standard for David Collins Studio in terms of creating bespoke furniture.
 Around 350 special pieces were made, from seating in warm woods and marble-topped tables to alabaster wall lights by artist Hannah Woodhouse.
 There are also many custom finishes, including verre églomisé panels with a rattan pattern in the tea lounge, shagreen and liquid-metal effects on the reception desks, and ivory gesso reliefs on walls and ceilings, decorated with the arrowhead motif (gesso plaster, like the blue shades and Art Deco references in the hotel, is something the studio revisits time and again in its work).
 Perhaps the most impressive finish of all is the white lacquered timber fretwork screening created for the presidential suite.
 It encloses an indoor-outdoor living area at the heart of this palatial apartment, and features lace-like patterns based on sacred geometry.

-Of the nine bars and restaurants, six were created in collaboration with Paris studio Jouin Manku.
+Of the nine bars and restaurants, two were created by Paris studio Jouin Manku.
 According to regional custom, anywhere serving alcohol must be screened from the street, and this rule helped to create a varied design language for each of the venues.
 The daytime spaces, like the tea lounge and chrome-clad gelato café, have a bright, open feel; more formal areas, like the club lounge and its private dining room, are secluded and restful.
 Here, layered canopies and screens conjure the idea of privacy so important in Middle Eastern society.

-For visitors drawn to Doha by its burgeoning cultural scene, the new Mandarin Hotel is the ultimate place to stay, cementing the city’s status as a global destination.
+For visitors drawn to Doha by its burgeoning cultural scene, the new Mandarin Oriental, Doha is the ultimate place to stay, cementing the city’s status as a global destination.